zachvlat/plasma-layouts/README.md

 - KDE Plasma team for the excellent desktop environment
 - Qt team for the powerful UI framework
 - All contributors and users who help improve this project

----

-**Plasma Layout Manager** - Transform your desktop with ease 🎨✨